What's New!

 the original size of Porta Latina (side towards Rome) and how its ceiling was

-lowered in the Vth century (outer side); Porta Appia had two gates; in addition
+lowered in the early Vth century by Emperor Honorius (outer side); in addition

 to the traditional doors the gates were closed (in case of threat) by a

-Bust of Commodus as Hercules in Musei Capitolini - Rome - it opens in a separate window.
+Bust of Commodus as Hercules between two tritons at Musei Capitolini - Rome.

-Septimius Severus reproaches Caracalla of having plotted to kill him by Jean-Baptiste Greuze (1725-1805) - it opens in a separate window.
+Septimius Severus reproaches Caracalla of having plotted to kill him by Jean-Baptiste Greuze (1725-1805).

 Caracalla and Geta by Sir Lawrence Alma-Tadema (1907).